A child's biggest worries should be things like finishing homework, learning to ride a bike or passing a driver's test.

 After raising their own three children, Jane and Lance decided to provide care for kids in foster care.
 They've opened their home to many youth over the years, and earlier this year, they fostered two young brothers.
 Jane and Lance worked hard with these boys, helping them both to come out of their shells and communicate more.
 Their three older kids were very supportive and provided respite for the boys, while creating a loving extended family.
 The family would take trips to the zoo and parks, and the boys were truly part of the family.
 They faced struggles such as potty training and helping the boys to understand their situation.
 Jane and Lance struggled with the idea of the boys getting adopted by another family, but after getting to know the family, Jane and Lance began to love them!
 They graciously taught the boys that they were going to be mommy and daddy, and Jane and Lance would remain in their lives as Nana and Papa.
 The two families bond over their common interests and coordinate visits and weekend stays so that a relationship is maintained between the boys and Jane and Lance.

-Jill knows it's her calling.
+Michele knows it's her calling.
 She ran daycare for more than 20 years before changing to foster care.

 "I knew the need for good foster homes was growing and my kids were used to 14 kids a day their whole life.
-So when we moved to Wisconsin, our house was so quiet, and my youngest said to me 'Mom, can we do Foster care?'
+So when we moved to Wisconsin, our house was so quiet, and my youngest said to me 'Mom, can we do foster care?'
 We had a friend who did it, and we spent so much time over there.
 Now, 10 years later, I'm remarried, have had more than 25 kids, adopted three boys, and we are now working on adopting a sibling group of four brothers.
 My kids are full grown and on their own now, and I truly believe God's plan for us was to give these kids a healthy loving home in which to grow up.
 I feel so blessed and honored to be one of God's chosen mothers.
 People are always telling me they don't know how I do it, and I always have a smile on my face.
 I know it's what I'm here for.
 I love hugs.
 Being a foster parent is not always the easiest job by far, but it is the most rewarding one ever!"

 Learn more about our foster care options